cattle-ops/terraform-aws-gitlab-runner/README.md

 > *WIP*: Work in progress, conversion to Terraform 0.12 \#73.
 Feel free to checkout branch [Terraform 0.12](https://github.com/npalm/terraform-aws-gitlab-runner/tree/feature/terraform-0.12).

-> *NEW*: The runner will register itself automatically to GitLab.
-No need to register the runner first, see also the [examples](./examples)
+> *NEW*: Multiple instnaces of the runner can be created that share the same cache.
+See [example](./examples/runner-public)
+> *MIGRATIONS*: Since 3.7 the runner cache is handled by sub module.
+To avoid re-creation of the bucket while upgrading a state migration is need.
+Please see the migration script `./migrations/migration-state-3.7.x.sh`

 This [Terraform](https://www.terraform.io/) modules creates a [GitLab CI runner](https://docs.gitlab.com/runner/).
 A blog post describes the original version of the the runner.
 See the post at [040code](https://040code.github.io/2017/12/09/runners-on-the-spot/).
 The original setup of the module is based on the blog post: [Auto scale GitLab CI runners and save 90% on EC2 costs](https://about.gitlab.com/2017/11/23/autoscale-ci-runners/).